Thursday, April 01, 2010

 The RCMP apologized to the mother of Robert Dziekanski today according to CBC.
 I wrote and posted this little story shortly after his death was first reported, but I'm reposting it in light of the apology.

 for Robert Dziekanski

 A man flew across an ocean.
 He flapped hard.
 After one week, the man landed in our country.
-He landed in our country’s airport.
-He had a tin can and a string connecting it to his mother’s tin can, but with all the flapping, the string had broken.
+He had a tin can and a string connecting it to another tin can, but with all the flapping, the string had broken.
 Now he was in our airport with an empty can and his words were strange, understood by no one.
 The airport was waiting to punch him.
 The airport was a bully.
 It didn’t like his tin can and his broken string.
-“Don’t carry too much liquid or gel,” the airport said.
+“Don’t carry too much liquid,” the airport said.
 “Remember your tray table,” the airport said.
 “Take off your shoes,” the airport said.
-“Be one with us.”
+“Be one of us.”

-Inside the airport, there was a door.
+Inside the airport was a door.
 The man put a chair in front of the door.
 Then the man put down another.
 He wanted to get out of the airport.
 It did not like him.
 It was a bully.
 He waited six months.
-Then he held up a small table.
+Then he held up a stapler and a small table.
 He was waiting for tiny lions.
 Surely a country as beautiful as this must have tiny lions, he thought.

 The police were not his friends.
 The airport didn’t like him.
 Then they plugged him into the ground.
 A fistful of storm turning his bones to flesh, his flesh to bone.
 He fell to the floor.
 A man made squid.
 Then he died.
 This is what happened.
 This is my evidence.
 There were no tiny lions.
 I did not applaud.